NCAA Season 78 basketball tournaments

 The basketball tournaments of National Collegiate Athletic Association (Philippines) 78th season hosted by San Beda College began on June 29, 2002 at the Araneta Coliseum with Philippine Sports Commission chairman Eric Buhain as the special guest, followed by the opening ceremonies, a ceremonial toss together with NCAA Policy Board president Fr.
 Anscar Chupungco, OSB, and a quadruple-header.
 Games then are subsequently held at Rizal Memorial Coliseum.
-This was the first season of ABS-CBN's live coverage of the seniors’ games aired at Studio 23.